Gaiman: Visiting a Welsh Town in Patagonia & Where to Find Afternoon Tea!

 In fact, to this day, Gaiman celebrates the Eisteddfod, a Welsh festival where locals compete in poetry, music, dance, drama and art – in both Welsh and Spanish.

-In this blog post, we’re going to talk about the history of Welsh immigration to Argentina, plus we’ll share some things to do in Gaiman, and info on where to find Welsh afternoon tea during your visit.
+In this blog post, I’m going to cover the history of Welsh immigration to Argentina, things to do in Gaiman, how to get there, and where to find an authentic Welsh afternoon tea.

 If you’re planning to travel coastal Patagonia, this is one destination you won’t want to miss!